sagemathinc/sbir2015/desc2.md

 and supervised 31 undergraduate research projects.

-Jon Lee is a Junior undergraduate computer science major at Univeristy of Washington.
-He got involved with SageMathCloud development when SMC was used for a course he took on scientific computing.
-In 2014 he spent the summer fulltime doing SMC development, and is being funded by Google to work fulltime on SMC during Summer 2015.
+Jon Lee is a Junior undergraduate computer science major at University of Washington.
+He became involved with SageMathCloud development when SMC was used for a course he took on scientific computing.
+In 2014 he spent the summer leading a team of undergraduates who worked fulltime doing SMC development, and is being funded by Google to work fulltime on SMC during Summer 2015.

 In addition, the SageMath software is an open source project with over a decade's history of attracting top-flight researchers in pure mathematics